dereuromark/cakephp-queue/README.md

 The Queue plugin provides a simple method to create and run such non-user-interaction-critical tasks.

-While you can run multiple workers, and can (to some extent) spread these workers to different machines via a shared database, you should seriously consider using a more advanced system for high volume/high number of workers systems.
+While you can run multiple workers, and can (to some extent) spread these workers to different machines via a shared database, you should consider using a more advanced system for high volume/high number of workers systems.

 ## Installation and Usage